cacheMon/libCacheSim-python/docs/src/en/getting_started/quickstart.md

 The above code demonstrates how to perform trace analysis using `libcachesim`.
 The workflow is as follows:

-1. Download a trace file from an S3 bucket using `DataLoader`.
-2. Open the trace file with `TraceReader`, specifying the trace type and any reader initialization parameters.
+1. Open the trace file with `TraceReader`, specifying the trace type and any reader initialization parameters.
+The URI starting with `s3://`, will download a trace file from an S3 bucket.
 3. Configure the analysis options with `AnalysisOption` to enable or disable specific analyses (such as request rate, size, etc.).
 4. Optionally, set additional analysis parameters with `AnalysisParam`.
 5. Create a `TraceAnalyzer` object with the reader, output directory, and the chosen options and parameters.